joonassandell/portfolio/README.md

 ### Issues

 - Oras, last drop is not animated to the end.
 Possibly related to locomotive-scroll/react-locomotive-scroll updates.
 Noticed in production.
-- Info: Not animating in, possible issue with useInView.
-Noticed in production.

 ### Notes